I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_discover_request.md

 The offset in the <b>InformationBuffer</b> of the <a href="..\ndis\ns-ndis-_ndis_oid_request.md">NDIS_OID_REQUEST</a> where a list of P2P device identifiers begins.
 These are the identifiers to for during device discovery.

-`uDiscoverTimeout`

-Maximum time, in milliseconds, to complete the discovery operation.
-A miniport can complete a discovery in less time, however, it should not use any more time than specified by this value.
-This is the total time allowed for completion of all phases of device discovery.
+`uNumDeviceFilters`

+The number of P2P device filters to use during WFD device discovery.
+The default value for this field is 0.

+`uIEsOffset`

+The offset in the <b>InformationBuffer</b> of the <a href="..\ndis\ns-ndis-_ndis_oid_request.md">NDIS_OID_REQUEST</a> structure where the additional Informational Elements (IEs) begin.

 `uIEsLength`

 The length, in bytes, of the additional IEs which the Wi-Fi Direct device port must add to the probe request packet.
 If this value is 0, the system did not provide any IEs and the miniport must insert the  default IEs in the probe request packet.
 The default IEs are in  <b>DefaultRequestIEs</b> received earlier with an <a href="https://msdn.microsoft.com/library/windows/hardware/hh451790">OID_DOT11_WFD_ADDITIONAL_IE</a> request.

-`uIEsOffset`

-The offset in the <b>InformationBuffer</b> of the <a href="..\ndis\ns-ndis-_ndis_oid_request.md">NDIS_OID_REQUEST</a> structure where the additional Informational Elements (IEs) begin.

-`uNumDeviceFilters`

-The number of P2P device filters to use during WFD device discovery.
-The default value for this field is 0.
+`bForceScanLegacyNetworks`

+When TRUE, the Wi-Fi Direct device must also attempt to discover legacy networks.
+Otherwise, scanning for legacy networks is not necessary.

 ## Remarks
 Each entry in the device identifier list at <b>uDeviceFilterListOffset</b> is formatted as a <a href="..\windot11\ns-windot11-_dot11_mac_address.md">DOT11_MAC_ADDRESS</a> structure.
 When a non-broadcast MAC address is specified in this list, the driver must use this address in the Device ID attribute of the P2P IEs probe requests it transmits